HPEEzmeral/spark-on-k8s/examples/spark-3.1.1/crs/hive/README.md

-2. Create PVCs with the name - `spark-hive-claim` and place the file kv1.txt in - `/opt/spark/work-dir/spark-warehouse/`
+2. Create PVCs with the name - `spark-hive-claim` and place the file kv1.txt in `/opt/spark/work-dir/spark-warehouse/` kv1.txt is located in the resource folder
+   - `src/main/resources/kv1.txt`

 ### Create the hivesite config map using the following command